dennisss/dacha/pkg/container/README.md

 We will be using a custom built Raspbian Lite image which has the following major deviations from the standard distribution:

 - Packages/users needed for running a cluster node are pre-installed.
-- Has UDev rules to allowlist all GPIO/I2C/SPI/USB/video devices for use by the cluster node
+- Has UDev rules to allowlist all GPIO/I2C/SPI/USB/video devices for use by the the `cluster-node` user.
-- Disables unneeded features like HDMI output / Audio
+- Disables unneeded features like HDMI output / Audio.
 - On boot, disables WiFi if Ethernet is available.

 **Step 1**: Create an ssh key that will be used to access all node machines.